remy29/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2.
+Jungle is an e-commerce platform built with Ruby on Rails server-side web app framework.
+Unit testing is handled using Rspec.
+Integration / End-to-end tests are automated using Capybara combined with a headless Poletgeist browser.

 ## Final Product